 But Fiona has a problem – she doesn’t know who the new Supreme will be.
 All she knows is that one of them is among the young witches living at the academy.
 So besides each witch vying for the prized position of being the new Supreme, each one of them must also watch their backs.
 Suspicion and fear take over.
 Loyalties change.

 There are numerous subplots throughout the show, but for the sake of this blog, I will not discuss them.

 Now, how can we learn to be better salespeople from watching the program?

 1).
 Have a Clear line of succession:

 History is filled with power struggles when it comes to succession.
 However, the sales department isn’t the place for that sort of drama.
 Every sales department should have a manager, an assistant manager, and some basic understanding of the line of succession.
-This avoids petty back stabbing and allows everyone to focus on doing what all sales teams should do best – sell.
+This avoids petty backstabbing and allows everyone to focus on doing what all sales teams should do best – sell.

-In Coven, the young witches should be focusing on developing their skills and learning how to adjust in the outside world.
+In Coven, the young witches should be focusing on developing their skills and learning how to adjust to the outside world.
 They should prepare for the coming of the new Supreme and welcome her with open arms.
-Instead, they are distracted by fear of being knocked off by the Supreme who is hell-bent of maintaining control.
+Instead, they are distracted by fear of being knocked off by the Supreme who is hell-bent on maintaining control.
 In addition, some of the witches try to kill each other or refuse to revive a dead colleague, which only adds more anxiety and stress.

 Letting go is difficult.
 I know that.
 But to grow and generate new ideas and perspectives, the old must step aside for the young.